Rucchao/HyBench-2023/README.md

 ## Benchmarking Notes
 (1) Error: Could not find or load main class com.hybench.HyBench
 ```
-Solution: modify the path to lib directory
+Solution: modify the path to lib directory in the hybench file
 ```

 (2) mvn clean package...Failed to execute goal on project HyBench:HyBench:jar:1.0-SNAPSHOT